-The above models are designed to outline the range of policy positions and options concerning the appropriate relationship between the government and the police.
 In this concluding section, I will outline some of the key issues that separate the models.
 The emphasis will be more on the questions that policy-makers and commentators should ask rather than the answers.
-The point is not to declare a winner between the competing models but to get a better handle on the value choices in a variety of complex relationships that may exist between the police and the government at any one point in time.
-Indeed, the optimal model of police-government relations may combine features from more than one model and some models may be appropriate for some police functions while others are appropriate for others.
-For example, police independence may be required with respect to criminal investigations, but democratic policing may be appropriate for other matters.
+The point is not to declare a winner between the competing models, but to get a better handle on the value choices implicit in evolving relationships between the government and the police.